muskan-k/KGRAG-MedClaim/README.md

 # KGRAG-MedClaim: A Graph-RAG Approach for Medical Misinformation Detection

 This project implements a Graph-RAG pipeline to verify biomedical claims using both structured (knowledge graph) and unstructured (PubMed abstracts) evidence, paired with reasoning-enhanced large language models.
-Built on top of the [HealthVer](https://github.com/sarrouti/HealthVer) dataset.
+Built on top of the [HealthVer](https://github.com/sarrouti/HealthVer) dataset [[Sarrouti et al., 2021]](https://aclanthology.org/2021.emnlp-main.507/).

 ## 🚀 Key Features